 We have shared our challenge and its complexity.

 We have heard what our region values about water and what we need to keep in mind when planning for the next 50 years.
 We also heard new ideas for how we might think differently about how we use water and where it comes from.

-This draft strategy has been informed by our extensive engagement with our community.
+The 2022 Urban Water Strategy has been informed by extensive engagement with our community.
 It proposes adaptive plans to ensure a secure water future for each of the systems in our region, based on what our community has told us is important to them.
-It provides the next opportunity for you - our customers and community - to provide feedback on these pathways and some of the key decisions we need to make.
-Our Water for our Future strategy will become our 2022 Urban Water Strategy.
 Every Victorian urban water business must prepare an Urban Water Strategy that outlines a 50-year plan to manage demand for, and ensure sufficient supplies of, drinking water.
-The Urban Water Strategy is revisited every five years, which helps ensure we are constantly adapting to our ever-changing world.
+The Urban Water Strategy is revisited every five years, which helps ensure we are constantly adapting to our everchanging world.